CHARACTERISTICS OF A SUCCESSFUL

 Some employers choose to hold information sessions to build awareness about their organizations and positions (internships and jobs) they are seeking to fill.
 These sessions are meant to be educational for any student who is considering positions at these organizations.
 Information sessions are also useful for students who are simply exploring career paths and want to learn more about specific industries.

-Make a great impression on employers at their information sessions!
+Make a great impression on recruiters and connect with potential employers at their information sessions!

 - Dress to impress!
 A business suit or business casual attire is appropriate.
 For certain organizations, demonstrating an understanding of their brand and image is also important.